semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-its-debts.md

 As you can see, there is nothing special in the response.
 It looks like every other response from the server, when you are creating an index.
 So the question that might come to your mind is the following: How can you check that the **numeric detection** has been turned on for a given field?

 Actually, it is very simple.
 You can request your cluster about its settings.
-I don't want this article to be too much, so I won't talk much about it right here.
+I don't want this article to go on too much, so I won't talk much about it right here.
 I'd rather let you have a look here, on the official documentation: [https://www.elastic.co/guide/en/elasticsearch/reference/1.6/indices-get-settings.html](https://www.elastic.co/guide/en/elasticsearch/reference/1.6/indices-get-settings.html).

 **Full example**